 In the State of Oregon you can be treated by a physical therapist without a prescription.
 Some insurance companies may require that you have a prescription after your initial visit.
 If so, we’ll help you with this process.
 Call us to learn more about the insurance process.

 Does DNA take my health insurance?

 We are credentialed and contracted with many health insurance plans.
-We accept Blue Cross Blue Shield, Care Oregon, Cigna, First Choice, Oregon Health Plan, Medicare, Medicaid, Moda, Pacific Source and Regence, we are pending Aetna.
-We can potentially accept many other insurances with a doctor's prescription.
+We accept Blue Cross Blue Shield, Cigna, First Choice, Medicaid, Medicare, Moda, Pacific Source.
+We can potentially accept many other insurances with and without a doctor's prescription.
 Call us to learn more about our insurance process.

 What do I need to bring to my first physical therapy visit?

 Please bring your insurance ID cards, drivers license or other government ID, a prescription or referral (if you have either or both) and any reports including imaging (MRI, x-rays, etc.).
 You can ask your physician to send these to us before your first visit.
 We ask that you come at least 15 minutes before your scheduled slot so you have time to fill out our intake forms and not lose out on valuable evaluation and treatment time.

 How long is my physical therapy evaluation appointment?

 Your first appointment includes a comprehensive orthopedic evaluation that lasts 1 hour.
 Our physical therapists use up to date testing procedures including a full body assessment.

 How long are my physical therapy follow up appointments?

 All follow up appointments are 1 hour long.
 This allows your physical therapist adequate time to develop and implement your treatment plan of care.